Skip to main content

 2012

 2012 and 2013 was another time frame filled with change.
 Our Transitional Service was switched from a contract to hourly services and Bay Respite Care moved out of our facility.
 This presented a temporary financial impact to our organization.
-In addition, several long term key employees retired.
-With new leadership, we were able to grow our current ACT and TS services as well as become vendorized for Tailored Day Services which is a 100 percent community based program to help adults with volunteer, work and higher learning opportunities.
+In addition, several long-term key employees retired.
+With new leadership, we were able to grow our current ACT and TS services and become vendorized for Tailored Day Services, a community-based program to help adults with volunteer, employment skills, and higher learning opportunities.
 This service was vendorized in November of 2013 and services began in January of 2014.
 Tailored Day Service consumers are helping a variety of non-profit and other community organizations throughout Solano County as well as increasing their earning potential.

 2015

-Because two of our three core programs are community based, we don’t need as much office space so we did not renew the lease on the 1,000 square feet of additional facility space in March of 2015.
+Because two of our three core programs are community-based, we don’t need as much office space so we did not renew the lease on the 1,000 square feet of additional facility space in March of 2015.
 The Art@Arc program filled the space vacated by Bay Respite Care.
 We also used the vacated space to expand some of our value-added programs, like the jewelry-making Beaddazzlers group and our literacy program.
-The Arc-Solano currently serves around 100 adults with developmental disabilities throughout Solano County via our three core programs: Transitional Service (ILS program), Alternatives in Curriculum and Training (site-based, behavioral day program), and Tailored Day Service (community based day program).
+The Arc-Solano currently serves around 80 adults with developmental disabilities throughout Solano County via our three core programs: Transitional Service (ILS program), Alternatives in Curriculum and Training (site-based behavioral day program), and Tailored Day Service (community-based day program).